paritytech/polkadot-launch/README.md

 This tool just automates the steps needed to spin up multiple relay chain nodes and parachain nodes in order to create a local test network.

+You can add the `-v` or `--verbose` flag to see what processes it is invoking and with which arguments.

 - [`child_process`](https://nodejs.org/api/child_process.html) is used to execute commands on your
   node:
   - We build a fresh chain spec using the `chain` parameter specified in your config.